Lens Mounts

 The integration of third-party active mounts is not supported currently.

-The screw insertion depth should not exceed 7.5mm.
-Longer screws can damage the internal components of the camera.
+The screw thread insertion depth should not exceed 7.5mm.
+Longer thread insertion can damage the internal components of the camera.
 Ideally the amount of material under the shoulder of the screw should be either 3 or 5mm.
 Using a 10 or 12mm screw, respectively, is ideal.